liannnaa/Puzzle_Game/README.md

 # Puzzle_Game
-The player wakes up in a random village.
+A game made in GameMaker where the player wakes up in a random village.
 The goal is to go home.
 The player can collect items and interact with NPCs in the village.
 At the end of the village there is a boss battle.
 And then the player goes home and goes to sleep.
 The game restarts in the same village.
 # Skills
 * GML
 * Player movement